Pet passports – what do I need to take my pet abroad?

 • Norway

-What are the rules for UK citizens living in the EU?
+What are the rules bringing pets to the UK from the EU?

 If you live in the EU, you can use a pet passport issued in an EU country or one issued in Great Britain before 1 January 2021 to enter England, Scotland or Wales.